PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaGalladeHunter.md

 <img src="images/AlphaGalladeHunter-1.png" width="500"> <img src="images/AlphaGalladeHunter-2.png" width="500">

 The program will repeatedly enter the temple, navigate to the alpha Gallade, and reset.
 If it hears a shiny, it stops the program.
+It will stop on *any* shiny, not just the Gallade.

+**Notes:**

+- The program will hear shinies from a different floor of the temple.
+So if you can't find it, go deeper into the temple to find it.
+This applies to Zubat, Crobat, and Bronzong.
+- The Ralts/Kirlia that spawns next to the alpha Gallade really like to run away.
+Recommend saving the game immediately after re-entering the game if it has detected a shiny in that spot.

 ## Options